Mary Fitzgerald (politician)

-Mary Fitzgerald is an American politician and accountant serving as a member of the South Dakota House of Representatives from the 31st district.
+Mary J. Fitzgerald is an American politician and accountant serving as a member of the South Dakota House of Representatives from the 31st district.
 Elected in November 2020, she assumed office on January 12, 2021.
+Fitzgerald was re-elected to the SD House of Representatives on November 8, 2022 and November 5, 2024.

 Early life and education

 Fitzgerald was born in Vermillion, South Dakota.
-She earned a Bachelor of Science degree in accounting and business administration from Black Hills State University in 1981.
+She attended the University of South Dakota and earned a Bachelor of Science degree in accounting and business administration from Black Hills State University.

-Career
+Political career

-From 2003 to 2012, Fitzgerald served as an economic assistance and benefits specialist at the South Dakota Department of Social Services.
-She then worked as an accountant for a regional convenience store and grocery store chain.
-Fitzgerald was elected to the South Dakota House of Representatives in November 2020 and assumed office on January 12, 2021.
-On July 8, 2021, Fitzgerald was selected to serve as a member of the Criminal Justice & Public Safety Committee of the Midwestern Legislative Conference.
+Public Safety & Anti-Crime Leadership- Mary J. Fitzgerald is indeed recognized as one of South Dakota’s most active representatives on public safety and a vocal advocate for crime victims.
+Here are the key highlights: